-The bill would amend the Penal Code by enhancing the punishment to the next higher category of offense for the offenses of assault, robbery, burglary, and theft, if the offense is committed in a building that is considered to be a disaster area or is an area subject to an emergency evacuation order.
+The bill would amend the Penal Code by enhancing the punishment to the next higher category of offense for the offenses of assault, robbery, burglary, and theft, if the offense is committed in an area that was at the time of the offense subject to a declaration of a state of disaster, or subject to an emergency evacuation order.
 The bill would add a defense to the charge of theft if the conduct in question meets the elements of necessity outlined in the Penal Code.
 The bill would become effective September 1, 2009 and the change in law made by this Act applies only to an offense committed on or after September 1, 2009.